Moderating Live Group Chat with Video Activities

 Once in the meeting, a number of settings and options are integrated into the interface for easy access:

-1. Meeting Chat Toggle: The meeting chat toggle can be used to open or close the chat.
-When opened, the chat window can be moved around the screen and resized as needed.
+5. Meeting Chat Toggle: The meeting chat toggle can be used to open or close the chat.

 Click here for a more detailed look at posting prepared content.